-- o Things are more expensive than you think, so budget well. - o Remember that all things are negotiable.
-It's a good idea to know what price is fair before you enter into bargaining. - o If you want to buy gifts go to the fair trade craft shop on Kampala road.
+- Former Mulago students recommend doing six one-week rotations to get the most out of the GHCE. - Things are more expensive than you think, so budget well. - Download maps.me app to get offline maps of Uganda, etc. - Remember that all things are negotiable.
+It's a good idea to know what price is fair before you enter into bargaining. - If you want to buy gifts go to the fair trade craft shop on Kampala road.
 They have a lot of good stuff.
-It is a bit more expensive but the money goes to a good cause. - o Bring nice clothes and shoes.
-Appearance means a lot here, so dress nicely. - o Take your anti-malarials every day or week because there really is a lot of falciparum here. - o If you are female and single, making up an imaginary husband or boyfriend who is waiting for you back in the States may help to ward off unwanted sexual attention. - Be prepared to see a different take on "patient care."
+It is a bit more expensive but the money goes to a good cause. - Bring nice clothes and shoes.
+Appearance means a lot here, so dress nicely. - Take your anti-malarials every day or week because there really is a lot of falciparum here. - If you are female and single, making up an imaginary husband or boyfriend who is waiting for you back in the States may help to ward off unwanted sexual attention. - Be prepared to see a different take on "patient care."
 Patients may be yelled at, slapped, or ignored.
 Be prepared to deal with the emotions that come up in these situations.
-Know your place and make your own ethical and personal decisions. - o No one "rushes" here, so be prepared to chill out a bit. - o Be proactive in what you want to see and learn. - o Men and women are not treated as equals in Uganda.
-Women are generally seen as inferior and less intelligent and are often paid less than men for the same work. - o Be flexible, as things often pan out differently than expected. - O Don't get burned out.
+Know your place and make your own ethical and personal decisions. - No one "rushes" here, so be prepared to chill out a bit. - Be proactive in what you want to see and learn. - Men and women are not treated as equals in Uganda.
+Women are generally seen as inferior and less intelligent and are often paid less than men for the same work (as in the US). - Be flexible, as things often pan out differently than expected. - Don't get burned out.
 If you find yourself getting really frustrated about how things run at the hospital (i.e. a patient dies because of an avoidable mistake, or a nurse hits a woman in labor, etc), try to journal/digest your feelings or find someone to talk to.
-There is too much pain and suffering to try to deal with it all by yourself. - O Mutatus (small taxi buses) fit ~15 people, have dedicated routes and are generally safe.
+There is too much pain and suffering to try to deal with it all by yourself. - Mutatus (small taxi buses) fit ~15 people, have dedicated routes and are generally safe.
 Ask the conductor closest to the door for directions.
 Make sure to have them repeat back to you the location you want.
-A "Yes" in Uganda doesn't necessarily mean "Yes" as it does in the U.S. and is sometimes simply an acknowledgment that you were heard, not necessarily that you were understood.
+A "Yes" in Uganda doesn't necessarily mean "Yes" as it does in the U.S. and is sometimes simply an acknowledgment that you were heard, not necessarily that you were understood. - If you want any of your clothes tailored, Joan (256-701-760806) makes great stuff and does great tailoring of both men's and women's clothes.